Airbnb Is Launching A Fancy Version Of Itself

 The company is expected to invite these handpicked hosts to participate in the new service this week, the sources told Bloomberg.
 The inspectors will examine the houses for requirements "from new and matching bed linens to plush towels and single-use toiletries typically found in hotel bathrooms," as well as check for working appliances and a well-stocked kitchen.

-"With Airbnb expanding its services to improve travelers' experience by including hotel-like features, it may be able to attract a wider customer base," write Bloomberg Intelligence analysts.
+"With Airbnb expanding its services to improve travellers' experience by including hotel-like features, it may be able to attract a wider customer base," write Bloomberg Intelligence analysts.

 Airbnb has been referring to the service as "Select," but hasn't determined an official name.
 The company declined to comment to Bloomberg.
 An Airbnb rep told Refinery29 that there's nothing to share at the moment.
 We'll be sure to keep you posted when we find out more.